 VORs are more accurate than NDBs and are less prone to errors, although the reception is still susceptible to line-of-sight only.

-DME: Distance Measuring Equipment is one of the most simple and valuable NAVAIDS to date.
+Distance measuring equipment (DME) is one of the most simple and valuable NAVAIDS to date.
 It's a basic method using a transponder in the aircraft to determine the time it takes for a signal to travel to and from a DME station.
 DME transmits on UHF frequencies and computes slant-range distance.
 The transponder in the aircraft displays the distance in tenths of a nautical mile.

 A single DME station can handle up to 100 aircraft at one time, and they usually co-exist with VOR ground stations.

-- ILS: An instrument landing system (ILS) is an instrument approach system used to guide aircraft down to the runway from the approach phase of flight.
+An instrument landing system (ILS) is an instrument approach system used to guide aircraft down to the runway from the approach phase of flight.
 It uses both horizontal and vertical radio signals emitted from a point along the runway.
-These signals intercept to give the pilot precise location information in the form of a glideslope -- a constant-angle, stabilized descent path all the way down to the approach end of the runway.
+These signals intercept to give the pilot precise location information in the form of a glideslope—a constant-angle, stabilized descent path all the way down to the approach end of the runway.
 ILS systems are widely in use today as one of the most accurate approach systems available.

 The global positioning system has become the most valuable method of navigation in the modern aviation world.
 GPS has proven to be tremendously reliable and precise and is probably the most common NAVAID in use today.

-The global positioning system uses 24 U.S. Department of Defense satellites to provide precise location data, such as aircraft position, track, speed, and to pilots.
+The global positioning system uses 24 U.S. Department of Defense satellites to provide precise location data, such as aircraft position, track, and speed to pilots.
 The GPS system uses triangulation to determine the aircraft's exact position over the earth.
-To be accurate, a GPS system must have the ability to gather data from at least three satellites for 2-D positioning, and 4 satellites for 3-D positioning.
+To be accurate, a GPS system must have the ability to gather data from at least three satellites for 2-D positioning, and four satellites for 3-D positioning.

 GPS has become a preferred method of navigating due to the accuracy and ease of use.
 Though there are errors associated with GPS, they are rare.
 GPS systems can be used anywhere in the world, even in mountainous terrain, and they aren't prone to the errors of radio NAVAIDS, such as line-of-sight and electrical interference.